Hi, I’m Jamie Kaufmann, Founder of Milk Allergy Mom.

 - We home schooled until high school.

 - We didn’t eat out much before food allergy treatment at age 11.

-- We’ve always traveled 1-5 hours away from home, even with all our own food.
+- We only traveled 1-5 hours away from home, with all our own food.

 - Disney World, 12 hours away, eventually rocked our world for eating out safely.

 - Now with milk OIT and some successful nut challenges, my kiddo eats out dairy and nut free at many places.

 - Our son with allergies is beginning his college search!

 However, each allergy family must make their own life choices based on their own comfort levels, circumstances, and goals.